GTFoster/GTFoster.github.io/content/event/ESA2024/index.md

 location: University of South Carolina

 summary: I'll be presenting some of my work predicting species interactions across space as a poster at ESA 2024 this year!
 Take a look at the [project page](/project/intermod/) to read more.
-I'll update the exact session time below once I receive it!

 abstract: I'll be presenting some of my work predicting species interactions across space as a poster at ESA 2024 this year!
 Take a look at the [project page](/project/intermod/) to read more.
-I'll update the exact session time below once I receive it!

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.